afaniuolo/WFFM-Conversion-Tool/README.md

     - *Source Field Element Value Not Mapped* - The source field XML element value is not mapped.
     - *Form Field Item Not Mapped - Form Field Type Name = field-type-name* - The form field type is not mapped, because the field is a custom field type.
 Form fields that are not mapped are still migrated and converted using the default destination *Input* form field type.

+## WFFM Conversion Tool Extensions - NEW !!!
+The v1.1.0 release of the WFFM Conversion Tool introduces the availability of the *WFFM Conversion Tool Extensions*, a group of plugins that add support for the conversion of WFFM forms items that don't exist in the Sitecore Forms out-of-the-box solution, but that are extended using popular Sitecore modules available on the Sitecore Marketplace.

+The WFFM Conversion Tool Extensions plugins are available in the `Extensions` folder in the tool root folder.
+Each *extension* plugin has its own subfolder that contains the plugin files and a `readme_<module_name>.txt` file that described step-by-step instructions to install the plugin.

+### Sitecore Forms Extensions
+The *extension* plugin for the [Sitecore Forms Extensions](https://github.com/bartverdonck/Sitecore-Forms-Extensions) module developed by Bart Verdonck adds the support for the conversion of the following two form field types:
+- Captcha
+- File Upload

+NOTE: The data of the File Upload fields is converted and migrated using the storage format of the File System storage provider (`FileSystemFileUploadStorageProvider` class).

+### Sitecore Forms Send Email Submit Action
+The *extension* plugin for the [Sitecore Forms Send Email Submit Action](https://marketplace.sitecore.net/Modules/S/Sitecore_Forms_Send_Email_Submit_Action.aspx) module developed by Byron Calisto adds the support for the conversion of the *Send Email* submit action.

 ## How to Expand the WFFM Conversion Tool to Convert Custom Entities
 Some of the items or fields that cannot be mapped could be custom items created to expand the out-of-the-box functionality of the Sitecore WFFM module.
 For example, custom entities could be custom form field types or custom save actions.
 To help developers to automate the conversion and migration of custom entities, the tool allows to expand its default mapping capabilities, as described in the next three sections.